 The Home is Not Yours Until You Have The Certificate of Title

 It can be exhilarating to win your first live house auction.
 After you brave the new environment, hold up your bidding card, and discover you are the winner, it is easy to assume you have overcome all obstacles – but you haven’t.

 Until you have the certificate of title, you can still lose the property.
 The owner could pay off the loan or file an objection to the sale.
 Be patient and wait for the title before you celebrate.

-More and more investors are choosing online auctions merely because they make everything easier.
-You can bid from anywhere over a set time period, which could take days or weeks to finish.
-With online auctions, you can bid on a variety of properties, including bank owned properties, short sales, non-distressed homes and even commercial properties.
+More and more investors are choosing online house auctions merely because they make everything easier.
+You can bid from anywhere over a set period, which could take days or weeks to finish.
+You can bid on various properties with online auctions, including bank-owned properties, short sales, non-distressed homes, and even commercial properties.

 If you want to bid online:

-Research the auction thoroughly.
-Online auctions make it easy for you to learn everything you need to learn about the properties you are interested in and the rules of the auction site you are using.
+Online auctions make it easy for you to learn everything you need to know about the properties you are interested in and the rules of the auction site you are using.

 If you are bidding under a different entity, like a Limited Liability Corporation (LLC), make sure you have the necessary documents for that as well.

-Get title insurance.
-Many of the properties sold through auction will have liens which could become your responsibility if you win the auction.
-To protect yourself it is advisable to have title insurance.
-If you do wind up with a property that has one or more liens, the title insurance will help protect you financially.
+Many of the properties sold through the auction will have liens which could become your responsibility if you win.
+To protect yourself, it is advisable to have title insurance.
+If you wind up with a property with one or more liens, title insurance will help protect you financially.